The rPACI package

 rPACI.
 They can be split into two categories: primary

-measure certain geometrical properties of the data distribution.
-Based
+geometrical properties of the data distribution.
+Based on them, other

 Data structure